 Learner drivers are covered by car insurance, but some insurers require you to add them as a listed driver (not all do).
 You can contact your insurer to find out whether you need to list any learner drivers for them to be covered.

-Should you need to make a claim while a learner driver was behind the vehicle, they may incur a young driver excess if they’re under a certain age limit at the time of the incident.
+Should you need to make a claim while a learner driver was behind the wheel, they may incur a young driver excess if they’re under a certain age limit at the time of the incident.

 Classic car insurance is a broad term referring to a product that covers classic, vintage or prestige vehicles.
 It’s typically broken down into a variety of specific types: